wmglab-duke/ascent/docs/source/JSON/JSON_overview.md

 user must manually pass in the path of either the `query_criteria.json`-like file or the hard-coded criteria as a Python dictionary.
-An instance of the Query class contains the “criteria” and an empty `_result`, which is populated by Query’s `run()` method with found indices of ***Sample***, ***Model***, and
+An instance of the Query class contains the "criteria" and an empty `_result`, which is populated by Query’s `run()` method with found indices of ***Sample***, ***Model***, and
 ***Sim*** that match the criteria given.